“I chose the role of the drummer in this imaginary band…”

 I have been a founding member of the Júlia Karosi Quartet, with whom we recorded two albums by Wherabout Records, in 2012 and one by Dot Time Records in 2014.
 Between 2011 and 2013 I was a member of the Kristóf Bacsó Quartet, together with Kornél Fekete-Kovács and József Barcza Horváth.

 In 2015 I founded my own band featuring saxophonist János Ávéd, guitarists Csaba Czirják and Márton Fenvyesi, bassist Ádám Bögöthy.
 We performed with great success in well-known jazz clubs and major jazz festivals in Hungary.
 The musicians are among the most respected young musicians of the Hungarian jazz scene, performing in many projects and leading their own bands.
 The Bendegúz Varga Quintet plays original compositions, a various list of rock songs, modern jazz standards and folk melodies.
 The instrumentation congregates the members varied musical influences, while acknowledging the common ground: the traditional acoustic jazz.
 The contender playing of the two extraordinary guitarists, and the intimate atmosphere of the saxophone’s ballad interpretation characterizes the sound of this unique band set up.
+The band’s debut album will be released in the spring of 2018.

 As of 2009, in addition to performing, teaching is also an important part of my life.
 Presently, I am teaching percussion at the Gyula Erkel School of Music in Budapest, which I tremendously enjoy.